alexeilebedev/openacr/txt/amc.md

 way to represent knowledge, first described by Edgar Codd.
 It is related to [Zermelo–Fraenkel set theory](https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory).

 It is a good foundation.
-In a relational data model, individual records are represented by tuples (what we call a ctype).
-Each attribute (what we call a field) is either a basic type, or a reference to some other tuple.
+In a relational data model, all data stored in a set of tables.
+Each table has a set of records.
+Each record's first field is its key, and all other fields are either basic types (like integer or string), or references to other records.

 The reference can take several forms -- it could be a direct pointer (Upptr), or a primary key (Pkey).
 In either case, the whole reason we write compiled language programs instead of solving all problems using SQL and MariaDB, is that reversing the direction of reference lookup -- *finding all records that point to a given record* -- is expensive.
 Cheaper cross-references is really the reason why most programs exist in the first place.
-In database terms, a cross-reference is a group-by; in amc, cross-reference is always incremental -- automatically updated as new records are added or removed from tables.
+In database terms, a cross-reference is called a group-by;
+In amc, cross-reference is
+always incremental -- automatically updated as new records are added or removed from tables.

 A cross-reference is established by use of an xref record.
 Here is a random example from amc, which